Changissnz/selfinterest/README.md

 only to take the work as a wholesome artificial axiom because it is essentially axiom.
 Similarly, Aristotelian logic places the word, outside of smallest difference to the axiom, in the way of an orientation alongside the counterpart words to the word.
+And these words cannot be immediately discredited in and of themselves, because every word is a unit for natural language, although every word could be described in additional words.
 For these words, references to them, these references found predominantly in the measurable spatiotemporal contexts, are what is required to prove that the word fits, through the discrimination of application.
-There is an innate imprecision from the preference of word use the "self" has to contend with, and also decisions of quantifying what occurs from the artificial axiom in the degrees of distance, metaphysical in some instances, for the "self" to develop its own truths, of artificial axiom, on top of the constant that does not always require the consideration of the "self", through expression by the "self" on the constants' existences and plausibilities.
+There is an innate imprecision from the preference of word use the "self" has to contend with, and also decisions of quantifying what occurs from the artificial axiom in the degrees of distance, metaphysical in some instances, for the "self" to develop its own truths, of artificial axiom, on top of the constants that do not always require the consideration of the "self", through expression by the "self" on the constants' existences and plausibilities.
+There is no centrality of the word that is not another word in a self-contained construct, what the source of expressing Aristotelian logic is, and this the "self" is responsible for confirmation and belief.

+# More on philosophies of self-interest #21